rana2hin/University-Search-App/docs/ROADMAP.md

 ## Medium-Term (Major New Features)

-These goals involve adding significant new features that expand the application's capabilities, with a focus on a shared backend.
+These goals involve adding significant new features that expand the application's capabilities.

--   **[Data] Shared, Persistent Caching via Backend**:
-    -   **This is the most critical next step.** Transition the current, temporary client-side cache to a shared, persistent backend cache.
-    -   **Implementation**: Use a Backend-as-a-Service (BaaS) platform like **Firebase (Firestore)** or **Supabase**.
-    -   **Benefit**: This will allow all users to benefit from previous searches made by anyone, making the app significantly faster for everyone and drastically reducing the total number of Gemini API calls.
-The cache will also persist between sessions.

 -   **[Feature] Advanced Filtering & Sorting**:
     -   Add a "Sort By" option (e.g., alphabetically, by state).